jdx/mise/docs/cli/tasks/run.md

 Examples:

     # Runs the "lint" tasks.
-This needs to either be defined in .mise.toml
+This needs to either be defined in mise.toml
     # or as a standalone script.
 See the project README for more information.
     $ mise run lint